bspeice/speice.io/_posts/2018-12-04-what-small-business-really-means.md

 ---
 layout: post
-title: "More \"What Companies Really Mean\""
+title: 'More "What Companies Really Mean"'
-description: "when they ask \"Why should we hire you?\""
+description: 'when they ask "Why should we hire you?"'
 category:
 tags: []
 ---

 I recently stumbled across a phenomenal small article entitled [What Startups Really Mean By "Why Should We Hire You?"](https://angel.co/blog/what-startups-really-mean-by-why-should-we-hire-you).
 Having been interviewed by smaller companies (though not exactly startups), the questions and subtexts are the same.
 There's often a question behind